ruthprudence/ruthprudence/README.md

 In fourth grade my mom brought home our first (expensive) Personal Computer, an Acer 486 DXII 50Mhz computer with 420Mb of harddrive storage and 2MB of included RAM, (which we later upgraded to a whopping 4MB, by lugging the entire large desktop case to a local computer store.
 Good times.)

 [![DOS for Dummies](./media/img/dos.jpg)](https://openlibrary.org/books/OL1442455M/DOS_for_dummies)
->*DOS for Dummies* -- another gift from my mom.
-In fifth grade I read this on the schoolbus, I've been using manuals, guides and documentation my entire life.
+>*DOS for Dummies* -- another gift from my mom.In fifth grade I read this on the schoolbus, I've been using manuals, guides and documentation my entire life.

 I learned enough DOS to install games and keep the computer operational, and this was the early days of home internet with 9600 baud modems that tied up the phone lines (we were crazy about the new game "Warcraft II").